unball/python_simulator/README.md

 ## Example ##
 There is a script inside the python_simulator folder that contains an example called example.py explained how to run the simulator

+## Running the simulator with Kaggle ##
+To run the python simulator using a clould kernel like [kaggle](https://www.kaggle.com/), follow the above instructions:
+- Click on '+ Add data' on the right side of the screen;
+- Choose 'Your Datasets' as your main filter;
+- Click on 'Upload' and choose Github mode as the way to make the upload;
+- This part is very important, write 'simulator' into the dataset title, without quotation masks and paste the link of simulator stored in Github, i.e. 'https://github.com/unball/python_simulator' without quotation masks

+- You've added the libraries like a dataset in order to make possible import the simulator.
+Now you just need run the necessary cells to make all work well.
+  If you didn't have any problem congratualions.
+Now, you can code you own code using the python_simulator as an enviroment.... ;D

 ## References ##
 Python_Simulation is based on script top_down_car.py, so access the bellow links in order to understanding how Python_Simulation works: